 The tiles arrived in a variety of sizes: Approximately 4.5″ x 4.5″ … 6″ x 6″ … 8″ x 8″ … 4″ x 8″ … there’s one that’s 7″ x 12″ … and as you will see, a trim piece and some round ones, large and small.
 Mark says there is an even larger size — he’s sending me a second batch of tile samples uncovered since the first mailing so I can do a follow up.

 Pricing: Mark says pricing starts at $5 for a 4″ x 4″ square… but the cost will depend on style, size and number purchased.
 At Brimfield, folks liked the op-art tiles — the more modern ones.
 Of course, I like the colorful and kitschy ones best!
-If you are interested in buying some of the tiles, continue on: Mark’s contact info is at the bottom of this story.

 My sense is that these tiles were used as singles designed into items like cheese boards, trivets, tile trays and even pot lids.
 I was thinking I might use some for my kitchen backsplash….
 Kate also suggested using them to make small tile-top tables for a patio.